 - [Add] button is used to add new session details.

 - [Delete] button is used to delete/remove the selected session details.

 - Click on Suite dropdown.
 The dropdown will display all the available suites.
 You can select the desired Suite that you want to execute.

-Once the Suite has been selected, the Plugins get auto filled with the corresponding Plugin Name.
-You can select corresponding Plugin from the dropdown.
+Once the Suite has been selected, the Plugins get auto-filled with the corresponding Plugin Name.
+You can select the corresponding Plugin from the dropdown.

 Click on the Agent dropdown list.
 The dropdown will get auto-populated with all the agents available for Grid Execution.
-You can select any agent on which you want to execute that particular session.
-In case, none of the agent is selected then, OpKey runs the execution randomly, on any available agent.
+You can select an agent on which you want to execute that particular session.
+In case, none of the agents is selected then, OpKey runs the execution randomly, on any available agent.

 Click on the Browser/Devices to select the desired Browser/Devices.
-The dropdown will get auto populated with various options for the Browser added in agent from Grid Browser Settings.
-The Devices that are displayed in the dropdown are those devices which are are configured with OpKey.
+The dropdown will get auto-populated with various options for the Browser added in an agent from Grid Browser Settings.
+The Devices that are displayed in the dropdown are those devices that are configured with OpKey.
 Check the checkbox(s) provided to choose the desired Browser/Devices Name.

 Adding Browsers from Agent for Grid Execution

 Open OpKey Agent & click on Grid Browser Settings under Tools menu.